TheOnlineClinic

 Is Malarone Effective?

-Malrone is effective in preventing Malaria but no medication provides 100% protection and one medication is not better than any other recommended for the same region.
+Malarone is effective in preventing Malaria but no medication provides 100% protection and one medication is not better than any other recommended for the same region.
 It is important to only take a medication that is approved and recommended for the region to which you are travelling.

 Is Malarone Safe?

 Malarone is safe but you must ensure that you tell our doctors about any other medications that you are taking as Malarone can influence the potency of other medications.
 In particular, it is better not to take Malarone tablets with metoclopramide (a treatment for nausea and vomiting), certain antibiotics such as tetracyclines and rifampicin.
-It is also not advisable to take Malrone with the anti-coagulant Warfarin.
+It is also not advisable to take Malarone with the anti-coagulant Warfarin.
 This is not an exhaustive list so make sure to make a full disclosure to the doctor.

-Does Malrone Have Side Effects?
+Does Malarone Have Side Effects?

 All medications have potential side effects but most people take Malarone without encountering any problems whatsoever.
 The most common side effects recorded are: